respawn-app/FlowMVI/docs/compose.md

 But there's a catch: It has an `IntentReceiver<I>` as a parameter.
 To deal with this, there is an `EmptyReceiver` composable.
 EmptyReceiver does nothing when an intent is sent, which is exactly what we want for previews and UI tests.
 We can now define our `PreviewParameterProvider` and the Preview composable.
-You won't need an `EmptyReceiver` if you pass the `intent` callback manually.
+You won't need the `EmptyReceiver` if you pass the `intent` callback manually.

 ```kotlin
 private class StateProvider : CollectionPreviewParameterProvider<CounterState>(